 On the most active night of the Perseid Meteor Shower, I went out to Vermejo’s iconic Castle Rock and tried my luck at “catching” meteors with my camera.
 It is not as easy as it sounds.

 I had two cameras set up on tripods and after setting up the focus and exposure, I locked down the cable releases and let them run continuously.
 I pointed them at Castle Rock so that part of the Milky Was was visible and hoped for a meteor to flash by during my 25 second exposures.
 Most of the time I stared in wonder and exasperation as meteors flashed by exactly where my cameras were not pointed.
-But I did manage to get a handful of nice photos, like these.
+But I did manage to get a handful of nice photos.

 These images are not what I would call “serendipitous”, though.
 I knew what I was going for and I was not surprised at the result.
 I used a nifty little app called PhotoPills to look up when the moon would set that night and give me the best opportunities.
-Working two cameras, I knew I had to get some images like this.
+Working two cameras, I knew I had a fair chance to get some images like this.

 It wasn’t until I checked my camera the next day that things got really weird.
-As I flipped through 15 consecutive 25 second images, I found that the meteor not only made a perfect pass above me on the edge of Castle Rock, but it passed me at the exact (25 second) moment I turned my headlamp toward the camera.
-The result when played as a video looks almost as if the meteor struck me and released an explosion of light.
+As I flipped through 15 consecutive 25 second images, I found that the object not only made a perfect pass above me on the edge of Castle Rock, but it passed me at the exact (25 second) moment I turned my headlamp toward the camera.
+The result when played as a video looks almost as if the object struck me and released an explosion of light.
 Wow!
 Now that is photographic serendipity!